 Robinhood and Pepperstone are the leading online brokers in 2021.
 Both have advantages and disadvantages depending on your trading needs and experience.
 We recommend Robinhood to US-based traders who want access to professional tools.
 Our top recommendation for beginners is Pepperstone because of its research and learning tools.

-We took the time to analyze and compare the top 30 international trading platforms in 2021.
+We took the time to analyze and compare the top 30 international trading platforms.
 Each firm received its review based on 105 distinct variables and more than 50,000 words of research.

 Keep in mind that broker involvement was optional.
 Each broker had the option to provide a detailed profile and offer adequate time for a yearly update meeting.
 This opportunity came with two possibilities: giving information over the web or live in person.